Brotherhood of Dada: The Love Glove

-Bobby Carmichael is obsessed with the Sixties, and spends much of his time hanging around in record shops or going out to clubs until one night, when he experiences a wet dream about the "Glove Tree", a mysterious tree with gloves instead of leaves.
-Upon waking from the dream, he finds his arms gone, but in place of his right hand is a hovering red glove with a gritty texture 'attached' to his shoulder by a collection of valentine shapes.
-It is the Love Glove from which he takes his name, and he can use it like a normal arm, but can also extend the distance beyond arm's length.
-The glove grants Bobby the ability to revisit the Glove Tree through a Day-Glo space vortex and use any of the left-handed gloves on it.
-Some of the other gloves used are the Shove Glove, which possesses enormous strength, and the Techno Glove, which grants him mechanical knowledge and expertise.
+Bobby Carmichael is obsessed with the Sixties, and spends much of his time hanging around in record shops or going out to clubs.
+After encountering the "Glove Tree", a mysterious tree with gloves instead of leaves, in a dream, he gains the ability to access the Tree via a vortex and use any of its gloves.
+His gloves include the Shove Glove, which possesses enormous strength, and the Techno Glove, which grants him mechanical knowledge and expertise.

 The Toy

-The Toy is the only member of the Brotherhood of Dada left alive, unless you count Number None, although Number None can, by definition, be anyone or anything and is more of a concept than an actual person.
-She was late (as always) to the rally where her teammates were killed.
-Her origin and powers are unknown, but she has a distinctive look: the lower half of her face is locked behind something similar to Hannibal Lecter's mask, only combined with a Mister Potato Head.
-A set of plastic lips have been affixed to the mask, and a set of toothbrushes have been grafted on as ears.
+The Toy was the only living member of the Brotherhood of Dada, having been late to the rally where her teammates were killed.
+Her origin and powers are unknown, but she has a distinctive look: the lower half of her face is locked behind something similar to Hannibal Lecter's mask, only combined with a Mr. Potato Head.
+A set of plastic lips are affixed to the mask, and a set of toothbrushes have been grafted on as ears.
 She wears a shirt that says "Play with Me" under a vest with pronounced shoulder pads.

-The Toy reappears in Doom Patrol #10, once again late to a meeting with Thayer Jost.
-In the following issue, she is liked by Mr. Nobody, who was currently inhabiting Thayer Jost.